AleksMercer/AleksMercer/README.md

 * Useful Knowledge:
   * Knowledge of English between B1-B2 level
-  * University higher mathematics courses
-  * University digital marketing courses
+  * University "Higher Math" & "Digital Marketing" courses
-  * Can work in tandem with 'Ai' such as "ChatGPT" & "Claude" and others.
+  * Can work in tandem with 'Ai' such as "ChatGPT" & "Claude" and others

 </p>